Flu Shot from the Food "Farm-acy": How to care for your Immune System

 So I’ve never been a big flu shot person.
 Not for any pious reason, it just seems that each year it's gotten increasingly tricky to guess which actual virus strain is next to sweep the nation, so I usually end up skipping it and the additives that come with it.
 It’s really more of a personal choice, and worst case scenario, I get sick.
+(That’s what I wrote a few years ago but since then my opinion that the flu shot is a bunch of nonsense for most people has gotten much stronger considering the people who get the sickest are often the ones you’ve gotten it).

 The truth is, It’s actually ok to get sick.
 In fact it’s good for the body to be exposed to different germs so it can effectively fight them off.
 What really matters is the severity and duration of the symptoms.
 In other words, when the enemy of the season comes, will the immune system be ready to fight?
 My approach to any illness whether acute or progressive has always been to strengthen the body’s systems at their core before going on the offense.
 Kind of like building a foundation under a house before the walls come up.